Dishi-glitch/DSA/README.md

 # DSA
-This repository has all the question i have solved in DSA.
+This repository has all the questions I have solved in DSA on Leetcode.

 <!---LeetCode Topics Start-->
 # LeetCode Topics